evanca/quick-portfolio/index.md

 ## The Memorial and Monument Density - University of Missouri's Campus

-**Memorial and Monument Density at the University of Missouri's campus.**
+**Memorial and Monument Density at the University of Missouri's campus**
 > "The past is potentially contested terrain and where memorials are located - relative to a sense of time and place - plays a critical role in shaping what (and who) is ultimately remembered and forgotten" (Dwyer and Alderman, 2008).

 <img src="images/MemorialDensity(50m)png.png?raw=true"/><img src="images/Chartspptx.png?raw=true"/>